Video Recording Time At 64GB, 128GB, 256GB, 512GB, 1TB, etc.

 SanDisk High Endurance 256GB memory card

-Most dash cams support 64GB these days.
-If your camera can handle it, it’s preferable to get a larger card though: Statistically speaking, 128GB will last roughly twice as long as 64GB, and 256GB will last you four times as long.
+Most dash cams support 256GB or more these days.
+If your camera supports it, it’s preferable to get a larger card though: Statistically speaking, 512GB will last roughly twice as long in terms of overall lifetime of the memory card, and 1TB (if your camera can handle it) will last you four times as long.

-If you’re interested in the technical details, check out this article that goes a lot deeper into the specifics of SD cards and how they work.
+If you’re interested in the technical details of SD cards and how they work, check out this article that goes a lot deeper into the specifics.